I research the interplay between journalism and political and risk communication across 4 areas:

 - The security state and public accountability.

-strategic political communication, journalism, civil society, sur/sous/veillance, social resistance, agenda-building, trust, intelligence agencies, intelligence elites, human rights, risk communication, propaganda, persuasion, War in Iraq (2002-09), War on Terror (2001-), fake news.
+Emotional AI, strategic political communication, journalism, TV, social media, civil society, surveillance, sousveillance, social resistance, agenda-building, trust, intelligence agencies, risk communication, propaganda, persuasion, fake news, disinformation, emotion

 Bakir, V. 2018.Intelligence Elites and Public Accountability: Relationships of Influence with Civil Society.
 London: Routledge.

 Bakir, V. 2013.
 Torture, Intelligence and Sousveillance in the War on Terror: Agenda–Building Struggles.
 Routledge.

 Bakir, V. 2010.
 Sousveillance, Media and Strategic Political Communication: Iraq, USA, UK.
 New York: Continuum.

 Bakir, V. & D.Barlow, (eds.)
 2007.
 Communication in the Age of Suspicion: Trust and the Media.
 Basingstoke: Palgrave-Macmillan.

 As an inter-disciplinary scholar, I have won awards from diverse funding bodies including AHRC, ESRC, EPSRC.
 A list of my funded projects are at: 0000-0002-6828-8384